Thalassocracy/high-metal-legion-balance/readme.md

 - Speed: 8 -> 10

 ### Scorpion
 *Ever since the Leveler has had its range buffed to 140, the Scorpion hasn't been able to compete with it anymore.
-We've buffed its range to 160 as a result.*
+We've buffed the Scorpion's single-target performance a bit to help it out a bit versus the Leveler.*

-*On the other hand, the Scorpion also has some insane scaling due to its excessive splash damage.
-We've increased its single-target DPS a bit to compensate for heavily nerfing its splash radius.*
+*On the other hand, the Scorpion is also notorious for excessive scaling due to its high splash radius.
+We've reduced its splash radius a bit to compensate for the increased single target performance.*

 - Health: 1650 -> 1700
 - Speed: 8 -> 9
 - Range: 140 -> 145
 - Fire Rate: 0.4 -> 0.75
-- Splash Range: 15 -> 7.5
+- Splash Radius: 15 -> 7.5
-- Full Damage Splash Range: 4 -> 3
+- Full Damage Splash Radius: 4 -> 3
 - Splash damages allies: True -> False

 ### Deathmark
-*Since we've sped up all of the other 7 and 8 speed Legion units to some extent, it'd be a bit awkward to leave the Deathmark out of this.*
+*Since we've sped up all of the other 7 and 8 speed Legion units to some extent, it'd be a bit awkward to leave the Deathmark out of this buff.*

 - Speed: 8 -> 9